etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 (in the in-memory runtime model) from _c_order_ to _c_order_line_ .
 This one- to-many association is then used to generate a List<OrderLine> member in the Java Order class and a one-to-many mapping in Hibernate.

-For a reference of all business object structures see the entity model here.
+It is possible not to generate those one-to-many associations in the parent entity.
+This can be avoided by setting "Child Property in Parent Entity" field to false in Column tab.

+!!!note
-It is possible not to generate those one-to-many associations in the parent entity can be avoided by setting "Child Property in Parent Entity" field to false in Column tab.
-Note generated one-to-many properties in the parent entity, load all children in memory when invoked, so they should be only generated when the expected amount of child records is low, otherwise it might cause an `OutOfMemoryError`.
+    Generated one-to-many properties in the parent
+    entity, load all children in memory when invoked, so they should be only generated when the expected amount of child records is low, otherwise it might cause an `OutOfMemoryError`.

 In order to keep a backward compatible API, `hb.generate.all.parent.child.properties=true` preference can be set in etendo.propeties, in this way all foreign key columns will generate a one- to-many property in the parent entity.